jivimberg/jivimberg.github.io/source/_posts/2014-03-17-why-was-this-blog-created.markdown

 comments: true
 categories: offtopic
 ---
-There are billions of blogs of more experienced and talented devs, there is [stackoverflow.com](http://stackoverflow.com) and communities for each tool and language ever created, so why bother creating yet another dev blog?
+There are billions of blogs written by more experienced and talented devs, there is [stackoverflow.com](http://stackoverflow.com) and communities for each tool and language ever created, so why bother creating yet another dev blog?
 Here are the two reasons why I started this blog.

 <!--more-->